Webcast | A First Look at ECRI's Top 10 Health Technology Hazards for 2023

-ECRI’s annual list of Top 10 Health Technology Hazards, first issued in 2008, identifies health technology concerns that warrant attention by healthcare leaders.
-We invite you to join us for an exclusive, members-only event as we unveil our topics for 2022 and ask your opinion about which topics belong at the top of our list.
+ECRI’s annual list of Top 10 Health Technology Hazards identifies the health technology concerns that warrant the greatest attention by healthcare leaders.
+Now in its 16th year, the list is based on ECRI’s review of incident investigations, independent medical device testing and reporting databases.
+We invite you to join us for an exclusive, members-only event as we unveil our topics for 2023 and give you the opportunity to discuss the issues that concern you the most.

 - The value of the list for clinicians